tomlm/CShell/README.md

 There are 2 functionalities which CShell provides:
 * The concept of a current folder with relative commands for navigating and manipulating files and folders
-* The ability to smoothly invoke processes and pipe and manipulate the output of processes
+* The ability to smoothly invoke processes and pipe
+* Helpers to make it easy to work with the output of processes

+By maintaining the concept of a current folder then all file and folder commands can be expressed using relative paths just like a normal shell.

 You can just create a CShell directly and start working with it
 ```csharp